Chairman of NBCUniversal

-Immediately after Conde took helm of the NBCU News Group, he boldly launched the Fifty Percent Challenge, which aspires for newsrooms to be 50% women and 50% people of color.
+Immediately after Conde took helm of the NBCU News Group, he boldly launched the Fifty Percent Challenge Initiative, which aspires for its newsrooms to be 50% women and 50% people of color.
 To track progress and measure success, Conde developed an aggressive action plan comprised of five pillars: investment and recruitment, content, education and development, partnerships, and measurement, and also instituted a new Diversity, Equity and Inclusion team.

 This past year under Conde’s leadership, NBCU News Group achieved historic ratings milestones.
 During the week of the 2020 presidential election, MSNBC delivered its highest-rated week in its 25-year history and NBC News Digital had its most-trafficked week ever.
 Furthermore, NBC News and MSNBC together topped all other networks during the final 2020 presidential debate.
 Additionally, CNBC has advanced its position as the number one brand in Business News video with double-digit, year-over-year percentage growth in 2021.